Days before apartments crumbled, repair work started on a building wall that later collapsed. Now officials ask for help with 3 missing men - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Adrienne Broaddus, Brynn Gingras and Melissa Alonso contributed to this report.
+CNN’s Caroll Alvarado, Chris Boyette, Adrienne Broaddus, Brynn Gingras and Melissa Alonso contributed to this report.